wickwirew/PureSQL/README.md

 ```

 ### Or Use the Swift Macro
-Otter can even run within a Swift macro by adding the `@Database` macro to a `struct`.
+PureSQL can even run within a Swift macro by adding the `@Database` macro to a `struct`.

 ```swift
 @Database